chinweibegbu/learning-fullstack-javascript/learning-back-end/2-express-backend-servers/node/NodeJS Notes.md

 <img src="../../course-images/Node%20Module%20require()-ing.png">

 Node modules are divided into three categories:
 * core modules: Defined within Node’s source and are located in the `/lib` folder.
-Required with a name e.g. `require(event)`
+Required with a name e.g. `require('event')`
 * local modules: Defined by the programmer.
 Required with a path e.g. `require('./dog.js')`
 * third-party modules: These can be installed with Node Package Manager, an online collection of software.
 Downloaded using `npm install package-name` in the console.
 Examples include `react`, `express` and `nodemon`